Rank | Sergeant |

 arrived last week.
 The present camp - and [where I will be]

-at for some time to come - is about seven [miles south of]
+at for some time to come - is about seven [miles/minutes? south east of]

 York and set amidst very pleasant countryside [I have a]